info@fast4trans.com

 Depending on the institution that requests the documents, you might just need a certified translation or both a certified and a notarized translation.

-When do you need notarized translation services?
+When do you need Arabic Notarized Translation services?

-Given its official nature, notarization is often required for documents relevant to court, property, wills, marriage, inheritance, birth or divorce certificates, bank statements, and sales contracts.
+Given its official nature, notarization is often required for Arabic documents relevant to court, property, wills, marriage, inheritance, birth or divorce certificates, bank statements, and sales contracts.
+It differs from one country to another which Arabic document might require notarization.

-It differs from one country to another to which document you might require notarization.
-If you are planning to live abroad, emigrate, or study in a new country, you will most likely be required to submit notarized translations of the documents.
+If you are planning to live abroad, emigrate, or study in a new country, you will most likely be required to submit notarized translations of your Arabic documents.

 What is a Notary Public and what they can and can’t do when it comes to certified translation?